99003721/Python-Mini-Project/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H

 ## Who:
-* School sector,
+*
-corporate sector,
+Corporate sector,
 Professionals at industrial level
+* Evaluating data of Interns at Nalanda

 ## What:
-* Reading multiple excel file data for analysing data
+* Reading multiple excel file data for analysing data.
+* Creation of master sheet to display multiple dataset.

 ## When:

-* In situations that require quick access to certain student data from multiple data sheet in a master sheet
+* In situations that require quick access to certain student data from multiple data sheet in a master sheet.
+* At a time of data evaluation of students.

 ## Where:

 * Widely used in both educational and professinal Institutions or organisation where to keep student records.
+* Checking and summarize information of persons.

 ## How:

 * Our project is a simple tool that will help any user to fetch get the desire data and also increase efficiency at the time of most complex datashet .
+* On based on Ps Number or Name user can search the information , therefore it will result in prininting summarize data of that Id.

 # Detail requirements
 ## High Level Requirements: